zpaulovics/datetimepicker-rails/README.md

     - Prepares the vendor directory (javascripts, stylesheets)
     - Creates the custom fields for Simple Form
-    - You can use the 3 type of date & time pickers in your forms
+    - You can use 3 type of date & time pickers in your forms
     - You do not need to write any javascript or CSS code
     - The language automatically selected based on the locale
     - You can specify all the datetime-pickers options (weekStart, minDate, manDate, disabledDates, etc.)
     - The format of the date and time can be specified in the config/locales
-    - You can customise the picker's iconset (dafault: Glyphicon) to use the Font-Awesome icons
+    - You can customise the picker's iconset to use the Font-Awesome icons (dafault: Glyphicon)
     - Easy to install and use in your projects

 ### Compatibility

-Tag v3.0.2+, eonasdan: Bootstrap 3+, Rails 4+ and SimpleForm 3.1.RC1+ (using https://github.com/eonasdan/bootstrap-datetimepicker.git as submodule, it is well maintained repo)
+Tag v3.0.2+, eonasdan: Bootstrap 3+, Rails 4+ and SimpleForm 3.1.RC1+ (using https://github.com/eonasdan/bootstrap-datetimepicker.git as submodule, well maintained repo)

 Tag v3.0.1, tarruda: Bootstrap 3+, Rails 4+ and SimpleForm 3.1.RC1+ (using an upgraded version of https://github.com/tarruda/bootstrap-datetimepicker.git as inline code, not maintained)